-SAFe (Scaled Agile Framework) Core Values are responsible for ordering the behavior and action of an organization working in a SAFe portfolio.
-Determining core values of an organization is an essential part of its success.
-Adhering to these values makes the path to accomplishing your business objectives consistent and creates a unified thriving culture for its participants.
+SAFe (Scaled Agile Framework) core values are responsible for determining the behavior and culture of an organization working in a SAFe portfolio.
+Aligning core values of an organization is an essential part of SAFe implementation success.
+Adhering to these values establishes the path to accomplishing your business objectives consistently by enabling a unified thriving culture for all the participants onboard.

 - Program Execution.